Negro Dance Theater is founded

 Negro Dance Theater (NDT) was founded by an Englishman from Cheltenham, Aubrey Hitchins (1906-1969), in New York City in 1954.
 This all-male group performed ballet, modern, and what Hitchins called “primitive dance.”

 The dancers of the Negro Dance Theater had different levels of training but were said to be all very athletic.
 The company was well received at Jacob’s Pillow for two summers.
 The first summer, the company performed Italian Concerto with music by Johann Sebastian Bach and choreography by Hitchins, and the second year they performed four ballets: Italian Concerto, Ode (also choreographed by Hitchens), Outlook For Three (Dania Krupska), and Gotham Suite (Tony Charmoli).
-His dancers included Bernard Johnson (New York Negro Ballet), Charles Moore (Katherine Dunham Dance Company, Alvin Ailey American Dance Theater, Charles Moore Dance Theatre), Anthony Basse (New York Negro Ballet, Les Ballets Trockadero de Monte Carlo), and Nat Horne (Broadway and jazz dancer).
+Standout dancers included Bernard Johnson (New York Negro Ballet), Charles Moore (Katherine Dunham Dance Company, Alvin Ailey American Dance Theater, Charles Moore Dance Theatre), Anthony Basse (New York Negro Ballet, Les Ballets Trockadero de Monte Carlo), and Nat Horne (Broadway and jazz dancer).
 Other members were Normon DeJoie, Frank Glass, Charles Martin, Jimmy McMillan, Carson Moore, Charles Queenan, Albert Rivera, James Smith, and Edward Walrond.

 Dr. Joselli Audain Deans